Prepare to Meet With an Estate Planning Lawyer

-- How many partnerships?
+- How many partnerships are involved?

 - Is the business a sole proprietorship?

-- How many different firms?
+- How many different firms are there?

 - Do you have life insurance policies?

-- Indicate the name of the person insured, the name of the insurance company, the face amount of the policy, and the type of policy
+- Indicate the name of the person insured, the name of the insurance company, the face amount of the policy, and the type of policy.

-- Do not list annuities under which no benefits are payable after the death of the annuitant
+- Do not list annuities under which no benefits are payable after the death of the annuitant.

 - Are there regular annuities payable for a guaranteed minimum term or amount?

-- Any tax-deferred annuities?
+- Are there any tax-deferred annuities?

 Personal Property Other Than Automobiles, Trucks, Boats, and Trailers